FRRouting/frr/doc/user/about.rst

 Known Kernel Issues
 -------------------

+- Linux < 7.3

+  SRv6 (seg6) Lookup Table - Kernels before 7.3 do not perform SID lookup
+  consistently after the encapsulation.
+For forwarded traffic, the kernel looks up the SID in the current VRF context.
+For locally generated traffic, the kernel looks up the SID in the default VRF (main table).
+This breaks VPN use cases where forwarded traffic needs to resolve the SID in the default VRF (e.g., veth-based VRF cross-connect).
+Since kernel 7.3, FRRouting ensures consistent behavior across both paths by automatically using the netlink attribute ``SEG6_IPTUNNEL_TABLE``.
+This feature explicitly tells the kernel which routing table must be used for the post-encapsulation SID lookup.
+It is silently ignored by kernels with no support, which simply fall back to the default (i.e., inconsistent) behavior.

 - Linux 6.19 – 7.1.5 (fixed in 7.1.6+ and 7.2-rc5+)

   MPLS ECMP - Adding an MPLS route with multiple nexthops can mark the route